adepoju-oluwatobi/alx-system_engineering-devops/0x00-shell_basics/README.md

-The pwd script is used to print the current working directory
+pwd for printing current directory